 40 degree forward hull dead rise, 23 degree mid ship dead rise, 18 degree dead rise angle at the transom.

-10 degree down angle on the chines that give the hull extra planning lift and a high efficiency on the plane.
-Transitions onto the plane at a lower speed and generates more lift.
+10 degree down angle on the chines gives the hull extra planing lift and a high efficiency on the plane.
+The boat transitions onto the plane at a lower speed and generates more lift.

 A fine entry at the bow ensures a comfortable ride in rough sea conditions.

-Hull Number 1, a Weekender 26, was launched in January 2019 and will be closely followed by the launch of an Offshore 26 in March 2019.
+Hull Number 1, a Weekender 26, was launched in January 2019 and was closely followed by the launch of an Offshore 26 in March 2019.